 2. Text (SMS)

-If you already have a customer’s phone number and use it to contact them for professional purposes, it should be straightforward to slip in a quick request for a Google review.
-This should be done after your relationship is firmly established and once you’ve provided a service.
+Already have a customer’s phone number for business reasons?
+It should be easy to slip in a quick request for a Google review.

 You: Hi [customer’s first name].
 It was great seeing you today.
 Can we book you in for 7pm next week?